Mohicans: Stockbridge

 Many Mohicans settled in the town of Stockbridge, Massachusetts, where they gradually became known as the "Stockbridge Indians".
 Etow Oh Koam, one of their chiefs, accompanied three Mohawk chiefs on a state visit to Queen Anne and her government in England in 1710.
 They were popularly referred to as the Four Mohawk Kings.

 The Mohican chief Etow Oh Koam, referred to as one of the Four Mohawk Kings in a state visit to Queen Anne in 1710.
 By John Simon, c.
 1750.

 The Stockbridge Indians allowed Protestant missionaries, including Jonathan Edwards, to live among them.
 In the 18th century, many converted to Christianity, while keeping certain traditions of their own.
 They fought on the side of the British colonists in the French and Indian War (also known as the Seven Years' War).
 During the American Revolution, they sided with the colonists.

-In the eighteenth century, some of the Mohicans developed strong ties with missionaries of the Moravian Church from Bethlehem, Pennsylvania, who founded a mission at their village of Shekomeko in Dutchess County, New York.
+In the 18th century, some of the Mohicans developed strong ties with missionaries of the Moravian Church from Bethlehem, Pennsylvania, who founded a mission at their village of Shekomeko in Dutchess County, New York.
 Henry Rauch reached out to two Mohican leaders, Maumauntissekun, also known as Shabash; and Wassamapah, who took him back to Shekomeko.
 They named him the new religious teacher.
 Over time, Rauch won listeners, as the Mohicans had suffered much from disease and warfare, which had disrupted their society.
 Early in 1742, Shabash and two other Mohicans accompanied Rauch to Bethlehem, where he was to be ordained as a deacon.
 The three Mohicans were baptized on 11 February 1742 in John de Turk's barn nearby at Oley, Pennsylvania.
 Shabash was the first Mohican of Shekomeko to adopt the Christian religion.
 The Moravians built a chapel for the Mohican people in 1743.
 They defended the Mohican against European colonists' exploitation, trying to protect them against land encroachment and abuses of liquor.